apache/iotdb/docs/UserGuide/Query-Data/Order-By.md

 +-----------------------------+-----------------+--------+------+-----------+
 Total line number = 6
 ```
-When `ORDER BY` clause is not used, sort in the default way, the SQL statement is：
+When `ORDER BY` clause is not used, sort in default way, the SQL statement is：
 ```sql
 select * from root.ln.** where time <= 2017-11-01T00:01:00 align by device;
 ```